mattabate/wordlist/README.md

 ## 1. AI/ML Scoring Algorithm

 ![Training Diagram](wordlist/public/training_diagram.svg)
 *Figure 1: Scoring Approach — Words and clues are converted to vectors using an embedding model.
-An SVM is trained to seperate liked words (vectors) from disliked words (vecotrs), and word scores are generated from this SVM.*
+An SVM is trained to seperate liked words (vectors) from disliked words (vecotrs), and final word scores are generated from this SVM.*

 For [my own wordlist](https://github.com/mattabate/wordlist/blob/main/matts_wordlist/scored_wordlist.txt), I started with over 600,000 words, collected from [3 major free-to-use wordlists](#credits).
 I manually labeled 35,000 words as `approved` or `disliked`, of which 21,000 were used to train the SVM.
 The final wordlist of 260,000 words was selected by distilling the intiial 600,000 to the words that were either top scoring or had previously been approved.